 When you hold GIO Platinum Car Insurance, you’re automatically covered for a hire car of a ‘similar make or model’ (up to $100/day) for unlimited days, no matter who is at fault.
 So while you’re waiting for your replacement, we’ll arrange a hire car so you’re not left without the convenience of a car.
 If there’s no hire car available in your area from one of our providers, we’ll compensate you for the amount it would have cost to hire one, plus costs associated with making other travel arrangements.

 How do I know if I’m eligible?

-To get the perks of the lifetime new car replacement, you must be the first registered owner of your car.
-If you’ve bought your car as an ‘ex-demo’ car from a dealership that was the first registered owner, that’s okay too.
+Provided you are the first registered owner of your car, you will get the perks of lifetime new car replacement.
+If you’ve bought your car as an ‘ex-demonstration’ car from a licensed motor dealer that was the first registered owner, that’s okay too.
 Your car must have been continuously insured under our GIO Platinum level of cover from anytime within 13 months of purchase.

 How to update your cover to include lifetime new car replacement